 - Find a balance between supporting/nurturing and encouraging independence.
 Because those struggling with eating difficulties often simultaneously struggle with separating from home and individuating, it can be challenging for parents to foster autonomy.

 - Offer a lot of support and encouragement.
 Tell your daughter or son that you are concerned, that you care, and that you would like to help.
-Remember that it is not your job to be your daughter or son’s therapist, nutritionist, or food and/or bathroom police, but be aware of what creates anxiety and try to understand what your daughter or son feels.
+Remember that it is not your job to be your daughter or son’s therapist, nutritionist, or food and/or bathroom police, but be aware of what creates distress and try to understand what your daughter or son feels.

 - Know that disordered eating is more than just “a phase.”
 For most students, disordered eating that is present in late adolescence will remain without education or treatment.